SilkRose/Pony/stories/script-kitty/script-kitty.md

 *An imbecile,* Opal thought as she ran a command to disable the stupid AI model the coffee machine had been shipped with.

-She rolled around some more, disabling the spyware, built-in advertisements, and coffee pod DRM, so her friends could enjoy their coffee in peace.
+She rolled around some more, disabling the spyware, built-in advertisements, and coffee pod  Digital Rights Management (DRM), so her friends could enjoy their coffee in peace.

 She sent one last command, initiating the machine to start brewing a cup of coffee before she disconnected from the machine.
 She closed the terminal and logged out of Rarity's computer before going back downstairs to check on her friends.